10 Disadvantages Of Online Learning For Students In 2025

 1. Limited Teacher-to-Student Feedback

-Students can come to their teacher with their problems and can get them resolved instantly during the lecture or the dedicated hours.
+Students can come to their teacher with their problems and resolve them instantly during the lecture or during the dedicated hours.
 Personalized feedback is essential for students as it positively impacts them.
 It also makes the learning process richer and boosts the morale of the students.

 However, the conventional feedback method does not work in this setting.
-There are student assessments in online learning where some level of feedback can be provided, but it’s not as personal.
+In online learning where some feedback can be provided, but it’s not as personal.
 This lack of personalized feedback can demotivate the students.

 2. Risk of Social Isolation